I Could Do Whatever I Wanted, If I Wanted

 I Could Do Whatever I Wanted, If I Wanted is the first and only full-length album by American emo band Snowing.
+Although commercially overlooked upon its release, the album is considered a modern landmark in the emo genre, and has been featured on several "best of" lists.

 Background and recording

 Joe Reinhart of Algernon Cadwallader (and later Hop Along) produced the album.
 The album's instruments were tracked individually, and the band claims that there were likely never more than three members of the band in the room at the same time.
 Upon hearing other members' tracks for the first time, some members of the band claim they recall thinking things such as "they did what?" or "what the fuck?
 That's the part he played..?"

 The album was mixed using iPod nano earbuds.

 Release and promotion

 Although the album had no official release, the band believes the album was likely released on December 4, 2010.
 The band released the album simply via Mediafire link, after having previously attempting to release music on their own website, which crashed within hours.